The Best Cooling Fans of 2023 (as Tested by Our Team)

 You could buy a dozen standard fans for the price

 The 783 sidesteps the oscillating action of most fans in favor of creating a vortex of air that can be felt throughout the room all the time, instead of only when the fan is on you.
-The effect is much more like that of an air conditioner rather than a fan and you’ll appreciate that during the next summer heat wave.
+The effect is much more like that of an wall AC unit rather than a fan and you’ll appreciate that during the next summer heat wave.
 The Vornado also is also adjustable and offers 3 air flow speeds.

 Engineered with the company’s Vortex Technology